ghacupha/generator-jhipster-file-handling/README.md

 This is a [JHipster](https://www.jhipster.tech/) module, that is meant to be used in a JHipster application.

+# Caution

+This tools is still in active development and has not attained MVP.
+The version number is merely to match with the appropriate jhipster-generator version

 # Prerequisites

 As this is a [JHipster](https://www.jhipster.tech/) module, we expect you have JHipster and its related tools already installed: